cloud-gov/uaa-credentials-broker/README.md

 =====================================
 [![Code Climate](https://codeclimate.com/github/cloudfoundry-community/uaa-credentials-broker/badges/gpa.svg)](https://codeclimate.com/github/cloudfoundry-community/uaa-credentials-broker)

-This service broker allows Cloud Foundry users to provision and deprovision UAA users and clients.
-UAA users managed by the broker are scoped to a given organization and space and can be used to push applications when password authentication is needed--for example, when deploying from a continuous integration service.
-UAA clients can be used to [leverage UAA authentication](https://cloud.gov/docs/apps/leveraging-authentication/) in tenant applications.
+This service broker allows Cloud Foundry users to provision and deprovision UAA users and clients:

+* UAA users managed by the broker are scoped to a given organization and space and can be used to push applications when password authentication is needed--such as when deploying from a continuous integration service.
+Live example: [the cloud.gov service account service](https://cloud.gov/docs/services/cloud-gov-service-account/).
+* UAA clients can be used to leverage UAA authentication in tenant applications.
+Live example: [leveraging cloud.gov authentication](https://cloud.gov/docs/apps/leveraging-authentication/) using the [cloud.gov identity provider service](https://cloud.gov/docs/services/cloud-gov-identity-provider/).

 ## Usage